dimaggio224xz/testForAionis/README.md

 ## Instruction to start

+That ran this app, your computer must have downloaded `Git` and `Node js`

 At start, you must click on this page on green button `Code` and Downlod ZIP or Clone with SSH